 K-State Animal Science Students Compete in Academic Quadrathlon

-KSU team places second at Midwest ASAS competition.
+KSU Quadrathlon Team was Reserve Champions at Midwest ASAS competition.

-MANHATTAN, Kan. – The Kansas State University (K-State) Animal Sciences Academic Quadrathlon team placed second at the Midwest section of the American Society of Animal Science meeting.
-The event was hosted in Lincoln and Omaha, Nebraska March 13-14.
+MANHATTAN, Kan. – The Kansas State University (K-State) Animal Sciences Academic Quadrathlon Team won the Reserve Champion title at the American Society of Animal Science Midwest meeting.
+The event was hosted in Madison, Wisconsin, March 12-13.